Who will be charged for coverage?

 UHIP provides a web and mobile version of the UHIP card.

-How do I extend my UHIP coverage?
+How do I extend my UHIP coverage when I graduate?

 You must apply for your extension